Georgia Legislature Passes Hands-Free Georgia Act

 Punishments of Hands-Free Georgia Act

+The bill proposes fines of up to $150 for those who repeatedly violate the law.
+A first offense carries a $75 fine.
+The bill also provides exceptions for people reporting traffic accidents or emergencies, utility employees responding to utility emergencies and law enforcement officers or emergency personnel performing their duties.
 Also, a person in a lawfully parked car can use a mobile device without facing fines.
 The prior law provided for an increased fine if a person who was driving distracted got involved in an accident while on a mobile device.
 The new law appears to eliminate that provision.
 Fifteen other states have similar hands-free laws that make it illegal to hold a cell phone while driving.
 Add Georgia to the list.

 Speak to a Georgia Car Accident Attorney Today

+If you are involved in a car accident in Georgia that was caused by distracted driving, feel free to contact our experienced team of car accident attorneys today.
 At Andersen, Tate & Carr, our attorneys are dedicated to reaching the best possible outcome for our clients.
 Our criminal defense attorneys, Patrick McDonough and Trinity Hundredmark, have combined experience of more than 30 years representing clients facing criminal charges in Georgia.
 For more information, or to request a case evaluation, contact our law office at 1-770-822-0900.